-The Home and OnSite AEDs are not intended to be patient contacting, but the pads will contact the patient.
-Biocompatibility testing was performed per ISO 10993-5:2009 and ISO 10993-10:2010 for the adult SMART Pads cartridge and the infant/child SMART Pads cartridge.
+The FRx AED is not intended for patient contact, but the pads will contact the patient.
+Biocompatibility testing complies with ISO 10993-5:2009 and ISO 10993-10:2010 for the FRx SMART Pads II and infant/child SMART Pads cartridge.
 All testing was performed under GLP conditions utilizing Cytotoxicity and Sensitization protocols.
 All tests passed for biocompatibility.